cite-architecture/citedx/README.md

 ## Freely reusable data sets

-Files in the `libraries` directory have passed validation testing.
+All files in the `libraries` directory have passed an automated validation.
 (See the following section on how to validate your own files).
-Files in the `invalid` directory have been submitted but do not yet fully pass validation.

 To pass validation, the CEX must be syntactically correct.
 That is, it must use only valid CEX block labels, and must include a `#!citelibrary` block.